 In today’s continuously evolving world, we are in a constant phase of change.
 It means that the business model thriving today may become outdated within a decade or possibly even sooner.
-An excellent example of this is brick-and-mortar stores.
+An excellent example of this is brick-and-mortar stores, so keep reading to learn the real secrets for business success.

 It was a preferred shopping method; however, Covid-19 has reshaped many aspects of our lives.
 The lockdowns and advancing technology have helped online stores take over previous physical models.